creativescala/creative-scala/README.md

 bash$ npm install
 ~~~

-You will also need to install *Latex* to generate PDF output.
+You will also need to install *LaTeX* to generate PDF output.
+Mac users are encouraged to install [MacTeX][mactex].

 Once you have installed the required dependencies,
 use the following commands to build a single format.